h1xxx/linuxconsole/content/configuration.md

 $ sysctl kernel.printk
 ```

-`$ man 2 syslog` shows what each poistion and value means.
-Basically 7 means
+`man 2 syslog` shows what each position and value means.
+Basically value 7
-all messages and 1 means only critical messages.
-Each position's meaning
+means all messages and 1 means only critical messages.
+Each position's
-is respectively:
+meaning is respectively:
 - console_loglevel:		messages with a higher priority than this
 				will be printed to the console
 - default_message_loglevel:	messages without an explicit priority
 				will be printed with this priority
 - minimum_console_loglevel:	minimum (highest) value to which
 				console_loglevel can be set
 - default_console_loglevel:	default value for console_loglevel